akorn/zfsbackup/README.md

  * Have a single `sources.d` directory on the client for the entire subtree.
    * Create the `recursive-snapshot` flag file and use `create-and-mount-snapshot` as a pre-client script to create a recursive snapshot before the backup.
    * Don't set up separate write-only rsync modules for the lower elements of the hierarchy on the server; use `no-xdev` on the client to traverse the entire subtree.
-   * If you want to use the `check-if-changed-since-snapshot` pre-client script, you have to modify it to also be recurisve (patches welcome!).
  * Create separate filesystems on the backup server and arrange them in the same hierarchy they're in on the client (TODO: write a helper script for this.)
  * Make sure the backupserver creates a recursive snapshot when the backup of the topmost directory is finished (add `-r` to the `make-snapshot` command line in `post-xfer exec`).
  * Optional: set up a separate sources.d-style directory and an accompanying server-side rsync module for `/lxc/guest1/rootfs/home` (and any other filesystems you want to be able to back up separately); in the client-side directory, put a `check` script that returns 1 if it's not run interactively (or if a specific environment variable is not set, or something), so that this backup job is not triggered during the scheduled runs but can be triggered manually.